transistor1/chrome/README.md

 This is a dockerized version of Google Chrome, with sound and WebGL.

-Note: Only tested on a Ubuntu Trusty host, with docker version 1.4.1.
+Note: Tested on a Ubuntu Trusty host, with docker version 1.4.1 and also a VirtualBox host with Debian installed.
 On a different host OS, it is possible that you might have issues with shared devices in /dev, or with the required packages.

 Comments and contributions are welcome!